MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/DesignRationale-Core.md

 use rows safely in caches, collections, or parallel processing.

 From an API perspective, a Row represents “the data as read from the CSV” at a specific point in time.
 Once parsed and validated, it should not change under the caller’s feet.
-This strongly aligns with value-object and DDD-style design principles.

-2. RowBuilder: A Controlled Construction Process
+## 2. RowBuilder: A Controlled Construction Process

-Instead of allowing Row to be constructed directly in a piecemeal way, a dedicated RowBuilder is used as a mutable helper.
+Instead of allowing **Row** to be constructed directly in a piecemeal way, a dedicated **RowBuilder** is used as a mutable helper.

-Motivations:
+_Motivations:_

 Parsing a CSV record is naturally incremental: